-Lenders will generally require security over some or all of the borrower's personal property and real estate.
-Working capital loans from Canadian banks are typically secured by margined accounts receivable and inventory and term loans are typically secured by all assets of a borrower.
+Lenders will generally require security over some or all of the borrower's personal property, and sometimes real estate as well.
+Working capital loans from Canadian banks are typically secured by margined accounts receivable, and inventory and term loans are typically secured by all assets of a borrower.
 In the absence of (and often in addition to) security, the lender will usually require guarantees from principals or shareholders.
 In addition, lenders will frequently restrict borrowers from incurring additional debt, paying dividends, encumbering assets, reorganizing their business, providing financial assistance and other such matters in connection with the granting of significant term loans.
 Intercreditor arrangements may also be required where appropriate.

 Personal property security regimes are provincially legislated, with all provinces and territories other than Quebec having (largely similar) personal property security acts modeled on Article 9 of the U.S. Uniform Commercial Code.
-The provinces and territories also have separate regimes for real property security.
-Several provinces have enacted legislation modeled on Article 8 of the U.S. Uniform Commercial Code which governs, among other things, the perfection of security interests in investment property such as securities.
+These provinces and territories also have separate regimes for real property security.
+Several provinces (Ontario included) have enacted legislation modeled on Article 8 of the U.S. Uniform Commercial Code which governs, among other things, the perfection of security interests in investment property such as securities.
 Personal property security registry systems in Canada are notice-based, designed to disclose the existence of a security interest in collateral.
-Although registration protects the priority of a secured creditor's claim (on a first-in-time basis subject to certain exceptions such as purchase money security interests), registration is not necessary for the security interest to be valid and enforceable against the debtor, though it is the most common means of perfection of a security interest.
+Although registration protects the priority of a secured creditor's claim (on a first-intime basis subject to certain exceptions such as purchase money security interests), registration is not necessary for the security interest to be valid and enforceable against the debtor.